 - Offer letter must be on company letterhead

-- Position offered, including a description of the work
+- Position offered (title), including a description of the work (list of job duties)

 - Specific employment start and end dates (these must match the academic quarter dates in which you’ll be performing your internship)